commercelayer/pokemart-express/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Recipe

+We are building a website selling Pokémons using a public API (PokéAPI) to source product content, with Commerce Layer handling the ecommerce functionalities.

+- **Difficulty level**: Medium
+- **Cooking time**: 60 minutes
+- **Cost**: Free

+### Ingredients

+For this project, we are using the following tech stack:

+- **Commerce Layer**: A headless commerce platform to manage product, cart, and orders.
+- **Next.js**: A React framework for building static and dynamic websites, with server-side rendering.
+- **Vercel**: A platform for hosting and deploying Next.js projects seamlessly.
+- **PokéAPI**: An open API for Pokémon data to populate the content.

 ## Learn More